nathanautrique/qmk_firmware/keyboards/strafer/keymaps/via/readme.md

-# The default keymap for the strafer
+# The via keymap for the strafer